 Mullins is a very small city located in the state of South Carolina.
 With a population of 4,329 people and three constituent neighborhoods, Mullins is the 81st largest community in South Carolina.

 Mullins is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mullins is a city of professionals, service providers, and managers.
-There are especially a lot of people living in Mullins who work in healthcare (17.44%), management occupations (10.72%), and sales jobs (8.36%).
+Overall, Mullins is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Mullins who work in healthcare (17.38%), sales jobs (13.43%), and maintenance occupations (9.22%).

 Mullins is an extremely ethnically-diverse city.
 The people who call Mullins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mullins residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Mullins include Irish, European, Scots-Irish, and German.
+Important ancestries of people in Mullins include Irish, English, Scots-Irish, German, and Scottish.

 The most common language spoken in Mullins is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.